Bimaristan

 While the classical Bimaristans were established in cities like Baghdad, Damascus and Cairo, the spirit of holistic and faith informed care travelled with Muslim scholars, spiritual leaders and communities across the world.

-In this way, the Bimaristans did not simply remain a historical memory.
-Its ethos of integrated care and social responsibility became woven into the South African experience.
+In this way, the Bimaristans did not simply remain a historical memory, their ethos of integrated care and social responsibility became woven into the South African experience.

 Fountain For Humanity Inspired by Bimaristans

-Fountain For Humanity draws inspiration from the Bimaristans of the Golden Age of Islam which travelled to South Africa, as a living model of integrated and dignified care.
+Fountain For Humanity draws inspiration from the Bimaristans of the Golden Age of Islam which travelled to South Africa, and as such is a living model of integrated and dignified care.

 Fountain For Humanity is reviving the Bimaristans' principles within a contemporary professional framework.
 The services are grounded in ancient wisdom, ethical psychology and therapeutic counselling, aligned with modern standards of care, while remaining informed by faith, compassion and culturally sensitive approaches.

 The fountain in the Fountain For Humanity logo symbolises life, purification, spiritual growth and compassion in motion.
-As the courtyards of the Bimaristans welcomed humanity, the Fountain For Humanity invites the commnity and humanity to an inclusive, confidential and accessible online therapeutic counselling space across South Africa.
+As the courtyards of the Bimaristans welcomed humanity, the Fountain For Humanity invites the community and humanity to an inclusive, confidential and accessible online and in-person therapeutic counselling space across South Africa.